 Problem Situation

-The catchments for rivers Atari, Tokwe and Aswa are some of the areas in Uganda that have been most affected by the impacts of climate change and variability.
+The catchments for rivers Atari, Tokwe and Aswa are some of the areas in Uganda that have been most affected by the impacts of climate variability and change.
 Floods and landslides are consequences of natural climatic variations in these catchments aggravated by climate change.
 The three catchments are highly vulnerable to landslides in the mountainous / hilly sections of the rivers and floods in the low-lying areas.
 Land degradation and massive deforestation have also made the catchments predominantly vulnerable to flooding during rainy seasons.
 These drastic events of landslides and floods have over the years led to loss of human life, animals and crops, and destruction of homes and infrastructure such as roads and bridges.
 The three catchments are highly vulnerable to the impacts of climate change and variability mainly because of the factors described below:

 Ecosystem degradation: Riverbanks, wetlands, forests and mountain ecosystems such as Elgon and Rwenzori in the catchments are degraded due to increasing human pressures such as encroachment and deforestation.
 The vegetation of ecosystems on riverbanks is very important to stabilize the shoreline and prevent flooding.
 Wetlands play a crucial role throughout the country in capturing sediments, maintaining water quality, and environmental flows to meet the minimum requirements of ecosystems.
 Wetlands and lake systems are also degraded due to encroachment for crop and livestock farming.
 Forests on the other hand are vital for maintenance of the hydrological cycle as well as stabilization of soils across different landscapes.
 Deforestation due to the high wood and non-wood demands of the increasing human population in the catchments is a major threat.
 Such pressures on wetlands and forests reduce the capacity of such ecosystems to maintain their ecological integrity and provide ecosystem services.
 This renders the entire catchments more vulnerable to the impacts of climate change.
 The mountain ecosystems of Elgon and Rwenzori (sources for rivers Atari and Tokwe respectively) are also being highly encroached on by humans.